 5. Can our IT services be co-managed?

-If your company already has an IT department, but you are still looking for an MSP for extra boost of your resources, you may be interested in co-managed IT services.
+If your company already has an IT department, but you are still looking for an MSP for an extra boost of your resources, you may be interested in co-managed IT services.
 Co-management allows your internal IT staff to extend their capabilities through a partnership with external MSP, strengthening your IT service and support.
 You can leverage services such as end-user helpdesk, business data and information security, business software applications and even the network operations center.

 Follow up question: How are the responsibilities divided between internal IT staff and outsourced MSP?